yazanziyad98/Gov_DWH_Pipeline/README.md

 The legacy stack was **SQL Server + SSIS**.
 It worked for years, but as the need evolved past nightly batch reporting, four specific limitations dominated:

-1. **One speed, one machine.** SSIS executed packages at a fixed throughput ceiling with no horizontal scaling path — you could tune buffer sizes and upgrade the host, but you could not add nodes.
+1. **One speed, one machine.** SSIS executed packages at a fixed throughput ceiling with no horizontal scaling path, you could tune buffer sizes and upgrade the host, but you could not add nodes.
 NiFi scales by adding processors and clustering; Spark scales by adding executors across NodeManagers.
 There was also no native path to *streaming*, every change to source data had to wait for the next package run.
 2. **Once-a-day execution.** Anything that happened during the day was invisible to the warehouse until the next morning.
 Modern downstream consumers (operational dashboards, near-real-time integrations) couldn't be served at all.
-3. **Narrow connector ecosystem.** The customer's roadmap explicitly required direct writes to **MinIO**, **Kafka** publish/consume, heavy **text/file manipulation**, and live ingestion over **UDP and TCP** sockets — all native NiFi processors, all custom Script Component territory in SSIS.
+3. **Narrow connector ecosystem.** The customer's roadmap explicitly required direct writes to **MinIO**, **Kafka** publish/consume, heavy **text/file manipulation**, and live ingestion over **UDP and TCP** sockets, all native NiFi processors, all custom Script Component territory in SSIS.
 4. **Transformation engine couldn't keep up.** Some transformations were fundamentally too heavy for SQL-on-SQL-Server.
-They needed a real distributed compute engine — **Spark**.
+They needed a real distributed compute engine, **Spark**.

 The redesign keeps business semantics identical but moves every stage onto modern, horizontally parallel primitives: